 Some grades of activated carbon can be degradable.
 If too severely damaged in the handling process, the material may lose its effectiveness as an adsorbent.

 In activated-charcoal form, activated carbons typically carry an HMIS fire rating of 3, indicating high flammability in the presence of open flames, sparks, or heat.
 An activated charcoal blaze may reignite after the fire has been extinguished.
-Freshly prepared activated charcoal may be exothermic.3
+Freshly prepared charcoal may heat spontaneously when exposed to air, and presence of water accelerates this.3

 As previously described, powder activated carbon can aerate and tends to fluidize, This has resulted in powder activated carbon flooding a conveying line.
 In granular form, activated carbon may tend to interlock and resist flow in the conveying line.